njosefbeck/roz-skills-nextjs/README.md

 ## TO DO

-- [ ] Figure out how to handle quest skills
+- [x] Figure out how to handle quest skills
-- [ ] Add input for increasing / decreasing skill level
+- [x] Add input for increasing / decreasing skill level
 - [x] Handle saving selected state in browser
+- [ ] Style!!!
+- [ ] Viewing a skill's description
+- [ ] Incorporate English translation

 ## Getting Started